 Follow the mitigation mechanisms of subclause 6.46.5 of TR 24772-1.

-Exploit the type and subtype system of Ada to express restrictions on the values of parameters and results.
+Exploit the type and subtype system of SPARK to express restrictions on the values of parameters and results.

 Specify explicit preconditions and postconditions for subprograms wherever practical.

 Specify subtype predicates and type invariants for subtypes and private types when appropriate.

+Execute the SPARK analysis tools and use successful completion as a gate for compleing program build.

 6.47 Inter-language Calling [DJS]

 6.47.1 Applicability to language

-The vulnerability applies to Spark, however Spark provides mechanisms to interface with common languages, such as C, C++, Fortran and COBOL, so that vulnerabilities associated with interfacing with these languages can be avoided.
+The vulnerability applies to SPARK, however SPARK provides mechanisms to interface with common languages, such as C, C++, Fortran and COBOL, so that vulnerabilities associated with interfacing with these languages can be avoided.

 6.47.2 Guidance to language users